Experiment Ic

 Background

-In Experiments Ia and Ib you purified a solid by selecting a solvent that a particular chemical is soluble in, but which another remains insoluble (e.g., water dissolved NaCl but not aspirin, or ether dissolved aspirin, but not NaCl) and by using the method of recrystallization to isolate a pure form of benzoic acid, from contaminants.
-However, there are many times when neither of these methods will be appropriate, such as when you need to isolate two or more solids from the same mixture and both solids are organic in nature, with similar solubility properties, or when the liquids you are trying to separate boil at nearly the same temperature (distillation is a technique we will use in a later experiment).
+In Experiments Ia and Ib you purified a solid by selecting a solvent that a particular chemical is soluble in, but which another remains insoluble (e.g., acetone dissolved aspirin but not the NaCl or silica) and by using the method of re-crystallization you were able to isolate benzoic acid in pure form away from contaminants.
+However, there are many times when neither of these methods are be appropriate because you may need to isolate two or more solids from the same mixture that have very similar physical or chemical properties.
+For example, and both solids are organic in nature, with similar solubility properties, or when the liquids you are trying to separate boil at nearly the same temperature (distillation is a technique we will use in a later experiment).
 Solvent extraction is a procedure that will work well in many of these cases.
 During an extraction, one solvent is used to dissolve (or partition) one or more of the components of the mixture, leaving other components behind (in the solid phase, the liquid phase, or in another solvent).
 In this experiment we will be working with "liquid-liquid" extractions, but the general principles will be the same for "solid-liquid" extractions as well.

 Zubrick makes the important distinction between "extraction" and "washing".
 While the same series of experimental steps are generally used to carry out both of these techniques, and they use the same theory, the main difference is that in an extraction you are moving a substance you want to keep into a new solvent, while in washing you are moving a substance you will throw away into a new substance.
 In future experiments you may be instructed to "extract the product mixture with 3, 10-mL portions, of ether," or "wash the ether extracts with 10% sodium bicarbonate, and then with water."
 These instructions assume you understand the difference between extraction and washing.